apexad/homebridge-garagedoor-command/README.md

 ### Can I have multiple garage doors?
 Yes! but this is a feature of homebridge, not the plugin.
 Just add an additonal accessory with a different name than your other garage door.

-### Is there polling so tht if I open my Garage door manually will I get a notification from HomeKit?
+### Is there polling so that if I open my Garage door manually I will get a notification from HomeKit?
 No. Doing somehting like this, while possible, is not trivial to add.
 Unfortunately, for my own use case this is not needed and is a very low priority for me to add.
+Don't expect this to be added anytime soon.
+Pull requests for this to be added are welcome.

 ### Can you add 'x' feature?
 Yes, I probably could.
 Will I?
 Probably not.
-If there is a feature you want to add, please feel free to add it and submit a pull request so others can benefit.
+If there is a feature you want to add, please feel free to code it yourself and submit a pull request so others can benefit.